Wurmbea uniflora

-Wurmbea pygmaea, also known as One-flower Nancy, is a species of plant in the Colchicaceae family that is endemic to Australia.
+Wurmbea uniflora, also known as one-flower Nancy, is a species of plant in the Colchicaceae family that is endemic to Australia.

 Description

 The species is a cormous perennial herb that grows to a height of 4–17 cm.
 Its solitary white flower appears in spring.

 Distribution and habitat

 The species is found in south-eastern Australia in New South Wales, South Australia, Victoria and Tasmania.
 It grows in marshy places.